polymerdevs/Quest-Into-The-Polyverse-Phase-1/submission-guidelines/readme.md

 ### Demonstration and Interaction Evidence
 - **Video Link:** Include a link to a video demonstration of your project in action.
 - **Screenshots:** Provide screenshots showing key features or steps in using your application.
-- Document evidence of your interaction with the Polymer network or relevant components.
+- Documented evidence of your interaction with Polymer.